-Total: 2 Hrs/week

-Year: II

-Lecture: 2 Hrs/week

-Part: I

-Tutorial: 1 Hrs/week
+Year: II Part: I Total: 2 Hrs/week Lecture: 2 Hrs/week Tutorial: 1 Hrs/week Practical: Hrs/week Lab: Hrs/week

-Practical: Hrs/week

 This course provides the students with a fundamental knowledge of several motions as engineering dynamics.
 Also it covers the basics of work, power energy and simple machines.
 The students will become familiar with the basic problems of dynamics and learn the methods to solve them.